dibkb/socail-project/README.md

 To get started with Shreads, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/shreads.git`
-2. Install dependencies: `npm install`
+2. Go to the server and install forntend dependencies `cd client` `npm install`
 3. Set up environment variables: Create a `.env` file in the root directory and define required variables.
-4. Start the backend server: `npm start`
+4. Start the frontend development server: `npm start`
-5. Start the frontend development server: `npm start`
+5. Simillarly repeat the steps again for the backend, first navigate to `cd server` and repeat steps 2,3,4

 ## Contributing